yaz008/EspScript-deprecated/README.md

 For example, `!r '123' 32;` -> `123123123123123`

-**Note:** EspScript relies on [Espanso](https://espanso.org/) text expansion engine to recognize commands, so it must be installed on your computer in order for EspScript to work properly
+**Note:** EspScript relies on [Espanso](https://espanso.org/) text expansion engine to recognize commands, so it must be installed on your computer in order for EspScript to work

 ## Installation